-On-programme (typically 12 months) Training to develop the occupation standard's knowledge, skills, and behaviours (KSBs).
-(5) (100 (100 (100 (100 (100 (100 (100 (10 Training towards English and maths qualifications in line with the apprenticeship funding rules.
+On-programme (typically 12 months) Training to develop the occupation standard's knowledge, skills and behaviours (KSBs).

+Training towards English and mathematics level 2, if required.

 Compiling a portfolio of evidence.

 End-point assessment gateway The employer must be content that the apprentice is working at or above the level of the occupational standard.

-The apprentice must have achieved English and maths qualifications in line with the apprenticeship funding rules.
-For the professional discussion apprentices must also prepare and submit a: portfolio of evidence.
-End-point assessment (which will typically take 3 months) Assessment method 1: Multiple-choice test • fail • pass Assessment method 2: Demonstration of practice • fail • pass • distinction Assessment method 3: Professional discussion underpinned by a portfolio of evidence • fail • pass • distinction Overall EPA methods will determine the EPA/overall apprenticeship standard grade of: • fail • pass • distinction Professional Recognition N/A
+Apprentices must have achieved English and mathematics at Level 2.

+For the professional discussion apprentices must also prepare and submit a:

+portfolio of evidence.

+End-point assessment Assessment method 1: Multiple-choice test

+(which will typically take 3 • fail

+months) • pass

+Assessment method 2: Demonstration of practice

+• fail

+passdistinction

+Assessment method 3: Professional discussion underpinned by a portfolio of evidence

+• fail

+• pass

+distinction

+Overall EPA methods will determine the EPA/overall apprenticeship standard grade of:

+• fail

+• pass

+distinction

+Professional Recognition N/A